 - 5th Grade Greek Gods (YouTube)

 HI6 - Medieval Western Europe and the Renaissance

-This course follows our 5th grade studies of ancient Greece and Rome and serves as the second half of our two year study of early Western Civilization.
-Just as in 5th grade, we will strive to make connections between the rapid growth and rebirth of the classical age in Renaissance Europe and our contemporary western world.
-Many different sources, both primary and secondary will be used but the majority of informational reading will come from the books Medieval Times and The Renaissance by Mark Twain Media.
-For our studies of Medieval Europe, the course will cover topics from the Fall of Rome (476 C.E.) and the Rise of Christianity as stabilizing force in Europe to the the feudal period and the signing of the Magna Carta (1215 C.E.).
-Our exploration of the Renaissance will begin in Italy (1350 C.E.) with the rise of humanism and the renewed interest in the classical period of Greece and Rome, and will end with the Age of Exploration and the beginnings of the Enlightenment (1650 C.E.).
+This course follows our fifth grade studies of ancient Greece and Rome and serves as the second half of our two-year study of early Western Civilization.
+Just as in fifth grade, we strive to make connections between the rapid growth and rebirth of the classical age in Renaissance Europe and our contemporary western world.
+We use many different primary and secondary sources, but the majority of informational reading comes from the books Medieval Times and The Renaissance by Mark Twain Media.
+For our studies of Medieval Europe, the course covers topics from the Fall of Rome (476 C.E.) and the Rise of Christianity as stabilizing force in Europe to the the feudal period and the signing of the Magna Carta (1215 C.E.).
+Our exploration of the Renaissance begins in Italy (1350 C.E.) with the rise of humanism and the renewed interest in the classical period of Greece and Rome, and it ends with the Age of Exploration and the beginnings of the Enlightenment (1650 C.E.).

 - 6th Grade Renaissance Banquet Openings (YouTube)